awsdocs/aws-control-tower-guide/doc_source/create-afc-customized-account.md

 **Follow these steps to deploy a custom blueprint when you're creating a new AWS account:**

-1. Go to AWS Control Tower in your AWS management console\.
+1. Go to AWS Control Tower in the AWS Management Console\.

 1. Select **Account factory** and **Create account**\.